AGILE Scholars

 Orixa Wellness

-Orixa creates safe and healthy spaces that promote healing through the expressive arts.
+Orixa Wellness creates safe and healthy spaces that promote healing through the expressive arts.
 Our proven techniques increase wellness indicators for persons experiencing various forms of chronic illness, traumatic experiences, stress management issues, and burnout.
 As a form of alternative medicine, healing is encouraged through the use of expressive arts and movement.
 At Orixa, healing is accessible to all.

-President: Dr. Orisha Bowers
+For more information, contact president Dr. Orisha Bowers

 901-399-4565